act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 name: HTML page `lang` attribute has valid language tag
 rule_type: atomic
 description: |
   This rule checks that the `lang` attribute of the root element of a non-embedded HTML page has a language tag with a known primary language subtag.
-HTML pages embedded into other documents, such as through `iframe` or `object` elements are not applicable because they are not web pages according to the definition in WCAG.
 accessibility_requirements:
   wcag20:3.1.1: # Language of Page (A)
     forConformance: true